Hyper-diffusion on multiplex networks: Introduction

 Empirical investigation of the structure of multiplex networks \cite{bianconi2013statistical,bianconi2018multilayer,menichetti2014weighted,bentley2016multilayer,battiston2017multilayer} has shown that the presence of link overlap between the layers of multiplex networks is a ubiquitous property of real systems and can significantly affect their dynamical properties.
-For instance, very often two airports are connected by flights operated by more than one airline company, while two scientists are often connected both in the citation and in the collaboration network.
-The link overlap among the layers of a multiplex network can be captured by the use of multilinks \cite{bianconi2013statistical,bianconi2018multilayer}, characterising, for each pair of nodes of the multiplex network, the set of layers in which the two nodes are linked.
-In the hyper-diffusion process on duplex networks that we propose in this paper, coupling between the diffusion dynamics at the two layers is provided by the higher-order interactions encoded by multilinks of type $(1,1)$, i.e. by the $4$-body interactions existing among the $4$ replica nodes connected by two overlapping links.
-We will motivate our definition of hyper-diffusion with arguments coming from applied topology, and we will show that hyper-diffusion is driven by the Hyper-Laplacians of multiplex networks that are inspired by the Laplacian of hypergraphs introduced in Ref.\cite{jost2019hypergraph,mulas2020coupled}.
+For instance, very often two airports are connected by flights operated by different airlines, while two scientists are often connected both in the citation and in the collaboration network.
+The link overlap among the layers of a multiplex network can be captured by the use of multilinks \cite{bianconi2013statistical,bianconi2018multilayer} characterising for each pair of nodes of the multiplex network, the set of layers in which the two nodes are linked. {For instance, in a duplex network, there are four possible types of multilinks: two nodes are connected by a multilink of type $(1,0)$ or type $(0,1)$ if there is a link respectively at the first layer or at the second layer only, by a multilink $(1,1)$ if they are connected in both layers, and finally by multilink $(0,0)$ if there are no links at both layers.} In the hyper-diffusion process on duplex networks that we propose in this paper, the coupling between the diffusion dynamics taking place in the two layers is provided by the higher-order interactions encoded by multilinks of type $(1,1)$, i.e.~by the $4$-body interactions existing among the $4$ replica nodes connected by two overlapping links.
+We will motivate our definition of hyper-diffusion with arguments coming from applied topology, and we will show that hyper-diffusion is driven by Hyper-Laplacians of multiplex networks that are inspired by the Laplacians of hypergraphs introduced in Ref.\cite{jost2019hypergraph,mulas2020coupled}.
 In our work, we will investigate the properties of hyper-diffusion using spectral graph theory \cite{chung1997spectral} and asymptotic expansions of the eigenvalues, whose results will be confirmed by numerical simulations.
 We will provide analytical upper and lower bounds for the Fiedler eigenvalues of both un-normalised and normalised Hyper-Laplacian and we will relate this spectral properties with the dynamics of hyper-diffusion.
 Although hyper-diffusion does not involve a ``transfer of mass" among the layers of the duplex network, as the average dynamical state of the replica nodes of each single layer is a conserved quantity of the dynamics, we will show that in hyper-diffusion the relaxation time to the steady state is the same in every layer of the multiplex network, as long as the Fiedler eigevector of the Hyper-Laplacian is not localized on a single layer.